-Can we increase take-up and adherence to iron supplementation among anemic women in garment factories, through daily reminders and other encouragement designs like peer learning?
+Can we increase take-up of and adherence to iron supplementation among anemic women in garment factories, through daily reminders and other encouragement designs like peer learning?

 In all this, we also want to determine whether iron supplementation improves workplace productivity.
 Given the wide body of evidence on the positive effects of iron supplements on various measures of health, we expect to see significant improvements in self-reported health and work productivity for workers who took the supplementation regularly.